CycleSoftware/oauth2-twsc/README.md

 ## Update a Repair Order With Order items

 Make sure that service_items and repair_codes have the value null.
-Only the order_items provider in the array order_items are updated.
-When adding items, leave item_id=null.
+Only the order_item provided in the array order_items are updated.
+When adding new order items, leave item_id=null.
+When an existing order_item is omitted in the PUT, it will not be deleted or updated.
+To cancel an item use item_status_id=5

 ## Testing